AliMoeez/Statistics-Application/README.md

  The Statistics Application can take input from a CSV or XLSX file and can run several statistical computations on the file.

+ The Statistics Application uses various python libraires such as numpy,pandas,matplotlib,sklearn,scipy,statsmodel and tkinter!

  These statistics are